-Wiring a light switch is one of the easiest things in electrical installation, especially a single pole light switch.
+Wiring a light switch is one of the easiest things in electrical installation, especially a single-pole.
 But for non-electrical workers, it always seems to be hard.

-Below is a step-by-step guide on how to wire a light switch in your domestic or residential home.
+Below is a step-by-step guide to wall switch installations in your domestic and residential homes.

 - Wire stripper